Skip to Main Content

 How can my institution find collaboration partners?

 Get an overview of your collaboration landscape.
-The map view in Current Collaboration gives you a global overview of the collaboration partners of your institution.
+The map view in Current Collaborators gives you a global overview of the collaboration partners of your institution.
 You can then zoom in to a specific country.
 For example, to see your collaboration partners in France:

 1. Select your institution from the entity selection panel on the left-hand side.